ravachol/kew/README.md

-kew (/kjuː/) is a terminal music player for Linux.
+kew (/kjuː/) is a terminal music player.

 ## Features